EN

 a) a cyber research agency

-b) a cyber security firm
+b) a cyber think-tank

-c) a cyber think-tank
+c) a cyber security firm

 In the Central African Republic two candidates will compete for the presidency in the final elections round.
 Anicet-Georges Dologuélé won 23.8% of the vote in the first round, trailed by Faustin-Archange Touadéra, with 19.4% – the results still to be confirmed by the constitutional court.
 The turnout was a high 79%.
 Dologuélé, a former central banker, was known as Mr Clean after his attempts to clean up murky public finances during his time as prime minister from 1999 to 2001.
 Touadéra, is a former maths professor who headed the government under disgraced ousted president François Bozizé.
 He was considered an outsider among the 30 candidates running for the top job.